mattiamtzlr/ratatoskr/README.md

    maze.
 3. Front ToF sensors: ensure that the mouse stays centered during diagonals and detect the end of diagonals.

-To find the best path in the maze, Ratatoskr uses a floodfill algorithm while constantly updating its image of the maze using the sensors.
+To find the best path in the maze, Ratatoskr uses a floodfill algorithm while regularly updating its image of the maze using the sensors.
 The best path is then extracted from a Dijkstra graph constructed from this information.
 The Dijkstra algorithm is tuned to favor diagonals over turns.
 This path is finally further optimised to combine multiple forward movements into one so that Ratatoskr doesn't stop at every cell.